anirudhreddy18/Docker-Kubernetes/RunningNotes.md

 - kubectl delete service name

 ### Get Status of deployed Pods / services/deployments
+- kubectl apply -f .
 - kubectl get pods -o wide
 - kubectl get services
 - kubectl get deployments
+- kubectl get pod
 - kubectl get pv (to get Persisternt Volume Claim)
-- kubectl describe pod/object name-of-object
+- kubectl describe pod pod-name
-- kubectl logs pod-name/service-name (similar to docker ps)
 - kubectl get secrets
+- K delete -f .
+- K get logs pod-id
+- K exec -it pod-id sh (connect using shell)
+- K get pvc

+### Kubectl
 - All Kubectl commands are feeded to master node. we dont really touch the node/VM master takes care of it.
 - Each node/VM has a docker preinstalled , downloads the image from docker hub & runs the image in a container.
 - We will be following declarative approach all the time.
 - Updating a config file (have the same name & type always & then update remaining things).
 Name is the unique ID, if its a new name then master will create a new pod.
 - to need details for an object command is kubectl describe pod name-of-object

 ### Deployment pod Template